 Stability = how reliable or certain is the assumption made

 - 1 – Extremely credible

 - 4 – Most likely false

-You have Risk A and Risk B identified, you simply put them on the matrix according to the judged sensitivity (potential impact) and stability (likeliness to happen), and you can see that RISK B, needs your attention more than Risk A.
+You have Risk A and Risk B identified, so you simply put them on the matrix according to the judged sensitivity (potential impact) and stability (likeliness to happen), and you can see that Risk B needs your attention more than Risk A.

 This next assessment uses formulae to identify accurately where a risk can be placed on the matrix.
 That numerical value makes it easier to prioritise in a risk log.
-As you see to the left you see PROBABILITY (likelihood of it happening) from Very Low (VLO) to Very High (VHI) and at the bottom you see IMPACT (effect on project).
+To the left of the diagram you see probability (likelihood of it happening) from Very Low (VLO) to Very High (VHI) and at the bottom you see impact (effect on project).